 - Keep a torch near the bed.

-- Ensure electric blanket controls are not twisted or caught between the mattress and base.
+cords are not twisted or caught between the mattress and the base of the

 BBQs are potentially dangerous when used carelessly or when consuming excessive amounts of alcohol.